julianbernardino/gooddata-tools/variables_brick/README.md

 # Variables Brick
-This brick assigns variable values for all workspaces within a segment.
+This brick assigns variable values for workspaces within a segment.

 It can toggle between workspace-level assignment, i.e. default variable values, and user-level assignment.